-About 2,500 bombs and rockets fell on Lambeth, many of them in Vauxhall in an attempt to hit key infrastructure etc. along the river:- the railways, the Thames bridges, the power stations (Bankside and Battersea), gas works and food stores.
+About 2,500 bombs, V-1 pilot-less flying bombs and V-2 rockets fell on Lambeth, many of them in Vauxhall in an attempt to hit key infrastructure etc. along the river:- the railways, the Thames bridges, the power stations (Bankside and Battersea), gas works and food stores.
 The bridges, in particular, were so important that an additional temporary bridge, known as Millbank Bridge, was built 180m downstream of Vauxhall Bridge opposite the Tate Gallery (see photo opposite).
 Millbank Bridge was built of steel girders supported by wooden stakes.
 Despite its flimsy appearance it was a sturdy structure, capable of supporting tanks and other heavy military equipment.

 The rest of this note looks at:-